-There are tons of books and blogs that teach us how to be a good parent, but it’s really very simple.
-Being a good parent can start with changing a few habits.
+You can transform your parenting.
+There are tons of books and blogs that teach us how to be good parents, but it’s really very simple.
+Being a good parent can start by changing a few habits.
 Don’t believe me?
 Take the test.
 Try one of these simple habits every day throughout the next five days, and watch how it transforms your family and your home!
 I challenge you!

 When we smile at our children it’s showing them love and acceptance.
 Our smile eases our children’s worries.
 Our smile calms them.
 Our smile breaks down walls, causing them to open up to us.
 Our smile shows our children they are accepted and loved.

 Day One Challenge: Make a point to smile at your child whenever you make eye contact.
 Let your smile greet your children at the start of the day, and meet them throughout it.

 2. Speak softly.

 You may have seen this phenomenon before . . . the louder you get, the louder your kids get.
 Or maybe your kids are already loud and you have to raise your voice to speak over them.
 What to do instead?
 Speak softly.
 Whether it is asking your child about what he wants for breakfast or asking him to take his muddy cleats out of the living room, approach him, lean in, and speak low and soft.
 Your child will often respond in the same and will be much more likely to follow your request.

 Day Two Challenge: Whenever the volume in your house rises, lower yours.
 Also, ask requests in a soft and low voice.